 - The red panda has 38 sharp teeth arranged in two powerful jaws.

-- They have sharp incisors and canine teeth at the front and strong molars at the backsides fo their jaws.
+- They have sharp incisors and canine teeth at the front and strong molars at the backsides of their jaws.

-- The teeth structure of red panda is particularly designed for tearing and chewing bamboo.
+- The teeth structure of the red panda is particularly designed for tearing and chewing bamboo.

 17. Red Panda Paws

 - Red pandas have strong, sharp, and semi-retractile paws capable of pulling back and in just like that of cat paws.

 - They also do not have paw pads.

 - Like the giant panda, they have an extra thumb known as the “false thumb”, which is an enlarged carpal or wrist bone.